 35 years ago, a pissed-off Dave Mustaine set about creating a band, a new band, a band to rival his former brothers in Metallica that was faster and more harder than anyone had seen before.
 That band were Megadeth.

 Following two years of partying and gigging, they were ready to unleash their debut album onto the world; an eight-track slobberknocker through blistering thrash and snarling vocals that went on to form the backbone of everything Megadeth would become.
-And now it’s being re-released, remastered and bundled up with a ton of extras including live tracks and demos to celebrate Megadeth’s three and a half decade anniversary.

 But how does Dave Mustaine feel about the album over 30 years on?
 How did it come to be?
 And how did Megadeth go from snotty little toe-rags to one of the biggest bands in heavy metal?
 We called up Mr Mustaine himself for a chat…